browserengineering/book/book/scheduling-and-threading.md

 Right now, the browser executes these rendering steps eagerly: as soon as the user scrolls or clicks, or as soon as JavaScript modifies the document.
-But we want to make these interactions faster and smoother, and the very first step is to make rendering a schedulable task, so we can decide when it occurs.
+But we want to make these interactions faster and smoother, and the very first step in doing so is to make rendering a schedulable task, so we can decide when it occurs.

 At a high level, that requires code like this: